 - Copies are electronic images or photocopies of any document in the case file.

 - Certified Copies are photocopies of a filed document in its entirety (everything within a staple) that is sworn to be a true copy by a Court Clerk.
 The certified copy should not be taken apart.
 If the staple is removed the certification becomes invalid.
-Certified Copies may not be sent electronically.

 - Exemplified Copy, also called a 3-Way Certificate, is a photocopy of a pleading in its entirety that’s authenticity is sworn to by the Supervisor.
 The signature of the Supervisor is sworn to by the Presiding Judge then the Supervisor swears to the authenticity of the Judge’s signature.
 These copies are often required by other states and countries when copies are being submitted for filing in their local court.
 It takes two to three additional days to process an exemplified.
-Exemplified copies may not be sent electronically.